IANAL: Origin and usage

-The term appears to be inspired by a 1980s commercial for Vicks Formula 44 cough syrup, in which two spokesmen successively pitched the over-the-counter medication with the line: "I'm not a doctor, but I play one on TV."
-The spokesmen were soap opera actors Chris Robinson (who played Dr. Rick Webber on General Hospital) and Peter Bergman (who played Dr. Cliff Warner on All My Children).
-The transfer from doctor to lawyer is an example of a snowclone.
 The term IANAL is reported to have been common on Usenet by the late 1980s and early 1990s.

 The case law standard for determining what comments cross the line is generally "the application of law to facts specific to an individual seeking legal advice".
 Attorneys may use a disclaimer to reduce confusion, and "I am not your lawyer" is part of a typical disclaimer.
 There are "weighty obligations" that go along with the creation of a lawyer–client relationship, particularly if an "online exchange includes legal advice relating to the client's specific facts".
 Courts have held that (in the case of 900 numbers) boilerplate disclaimers without clear actions to indicate assent may not avoid the creation of a lawyer–client relationship.

 Variations of IANAL can be applied to different fields, such as IANAMD for "I am not a medical doctor" or IANAP for "I am not a physicist" These expansions serve the same general purpose as IANAL – to discourage the use of the information as professional advice.